So many questions are frequently asked here at Monkeyland and Birds of Eden. This is a list of the most popular questions and answers.

 ... go on a guided walking safari

-Visitors to Monkeyland are taken on monkey safaris in the forest by our game rangers.
-On these safaris you can expect to see a large variety of primates, ranging from the Gibbons of Asia, Howlers from South America to the Lemurs of Madagascar.
+Visitors to Monkeyland are taken on monkey safaris in the forest by safari guides.
+On these safaris, you can expect to see a large variety of primates, ranging from the Gibbons of Asia, Howlers from South America to the Lemurs of Madagascar.
 At present, Monkeyland is home to around 550+ primates that roam the forest.

 Our monkey safaris are fun, exciting and extremely informative.
 Our guests leave Monkeyland with a greater understanding of primates and the unrelenting threats they are facing in the world today.

 ... be educated about the primate species and other animals who live in our world today.

 Our knowledgeable guides will tell you all about these fascinating creatures as you encounter them in their magnificent home.
 They will also point out, identify and explain the many wonders of life in the forest, from the rich diversity of bird life to the intricate workings of the forest itself.

 ... learn to appreciate your closest living relatives